 It’s not “ah, that’s not my problem” but more of “I hear you.
 Let me help.”

 Customer empathy often has a negative connotation to it.
-We need to be empathetic to these customers that we are sending through this horrible phone tree.
+Yet, we must empathize with these customers we are sending through this horrible phone tree.

 Read next: How does sentiment analysis help in my video research?